 Time to heat up some tortillas!
 So close to enjoying Cochinita Pibil tacos!

 You’ll want to use corn tortillas for these tacos.
-I just recently started buying these from Mission.
-These street taco sized tortillas are so cute!
+I just recently started buying these street taco-sized tortillas from Mission.
+They’re so cute!
 Yes, a tortilla can be cute!

 Serving Your Instant Pot Cochinita Pibil